 The intent of canceling someone is to dehumanize and isolate them - a soft form of social assassination.
-The screams that “this is a private company platform with every right to kick users off!” and that those expelled should “Just build your own platform!” it is meant to humiliate.
-The expectation being that the cancelled will never have the resources to rebuild elsewhere
+The screams that “this is a private company platform with every right to kick users off!” and that those expelled should “Just build your own platform!” is intended to humiliate.
+The (unsaid) expectation being that the cancelled will never have the resources to rebuild elsewhere.

 However, to the annoyance of the online powerbrokers, some are doing just that.
-We have seen numerous attempts - Gab, Truth Social, Gettr, and maybe most infamously Parler, which brought this issue to a head.
+We have seen numerous attempts - Gab, Truth Social, Gettr, and maybe most infamously Parler, which brought this issue to a head in January 2021.
 We've also got less controversial platforms as well, like Mastadon and micro.blog.

 The most successful of the more popular alternative social platforms has been Gab, though it remains controversial.
 The three other networks haven’t made a dent.
-Then there are less controversial networks like Mastadon and micro.blog, but they too are hardly active.
+Then there are less controversial networks like Mastadon and micro.blog, but they too aren't notably active.

 Even so, I ultimately expect that Gab will eventually have to become as restrictive as Twitter, with the main difference being that they're going to moderate it with a different set of rules.

-We are past the point of admitting that censorship and moderation are the default trajectory of any centralized online platform.
+We are past the point of admitting that censorship and moderation are the default trajectory of any centralized online platform, anyway.

 Similar to Larry Sanger, I believe that trying to solve the problems of the mainstream platforms by building new platforms won't solve this issue - either with technical means, or interpersonal means.